 Government Shutdown Timer

-A federal government shutdown occurs when Congress fails to pass appropriations legislation to fund government operations.
-During a shutdown, non-essential federal employees are furloughed without pay, and many government services are suspended.
-Essential services like military operations, law enforcement, and Social Security continue operating.
+The 2025 federal government shutdown occurred when Congress failed to pass appropriations legislation to fund government operations.
+Lasting 43 days from October 1 to November 12, 2025, it became the longest government shutdown in United States history.
+During the shutdown, non-essential federal employees were furloughed without pay, and many government services were suspended.
+Essential services like military operations, law enforcement, and Social Security continued operating, though many workers went unpaid.

 Historical Context